EmilOJ/chimi_programming/lessons/04/README.md

 1) Use `time.sleep()` to make it seem like the computer is thinking when you enter a guess.
 You can add a `print()` saying something like `"Let me think...."`
 2) When the user enters a guess and is less than 5 away from the correct number print `"Getting closer!"`
 3) When the game ends and the user was only 1 away from the correct number print `"Almost!
 Try again"`.
 4) Instead of ending the program when the game is over, ask the user if he/she wants to play again.
 For example print `"Try again?
 (Y/N)"` and if he/she types `"Y"` the game is restarted automatically.
-Else it ends like before.
+Otherwise it ends like before.

 BONUS: Change the range to a number between 1 and 100, and give the player 7 attempts instead of 6.
 Play the game and find a method to always win.
 (We'll talk about this method next time!)